robotsorcerer/FARNN/notes.md

-# MLP Training
+# Soft-Robots DataSet
-## Training with mse on soft robots data
+## MLP Training: Training with mse on soft robots data

 With a learning rate of 1e-4 and using the mlp model on soft robot, mI achieved convergence but training was slow.; important to notice there is no dropout or momentum in this implementation; batchNorm seems pretty useless for this training as the error reduction is not clearly discernible